menu

 Kenko BusinessAssociation

-As a director company of the Kenko Kigyo-kai (Health Company Association), which was established by companies that are actively working to improve the health of their employees, we are involved in the management of the association, and we also belong to the Data Health Subcommittee and the Mental Health Subcommittee.
+As a director company of the Kenko Kigyo-kai (Health Company Association), which was established by companies that are actively working to improve the health of their employees, we are involved in the management of the association, and we also belong to the Data Health Subcommittee.
 Through information exchanges with member companies, we are also working to further improve our collaboration with health insurance associations and our health management initiatives.

 External evaluations and awards